 - Statement credit

-- Deposit into your eligible Bank of America or Merrill Lynch accounts (includes checking, savings, and 529 accounts)
+- Deposit into your eligible Bank of America or Merrill accounts (includes checking, savings, and 529 accounts)

 - Purchase travel (air, car, or hotel) through the Bank of America Travel Center